nikita-tukkel/stationeers-cynofield-mods/mod1332/Docs/fonts.md

 - Packing Method - Fast (not important?);
 - Atlas Resolution - size of generated bitmap, depends on the amount of characters in the font and font size, e.g. 512x512 or 1024x256 are probably ok;
-- Character Set - Unicode Range (Hex), set `000-4ff,500-52f`, this contains ASCII, cyrillic and other usual characters;
+- Character Set - Unicode Range (Hex), set `000-4ff,500-52f`, this contains ASCII, Cyrillic and other usual characters;
 - Render Mode - `RASTER`;
 - Get Kerning Pairs - on;